 Plastic: A Wasted Opportunity

-Every year 280 million tons of plastic is produced globally, yet estimates suggest that only 10% each year is actually recycled.
+Every year over 420 million tons of plastic is produced globally, yet estimates suggest that only 10% each year is actually recycled.
 Capturing this waste stream presents a significant and untapped business opportunity, as does the redesign of packaging, and the thought process around waste creation.
 The Plasticity Forum presents ideas and opens up discussions on how to harness this material in new ways, both “pre” and “post” consumer use.
+Topics address design, materials, innovations, re-use, and waste reduction in the aim of encouraging further innovations within plastic use and powerful collaborations between our community which includes producers, users, recyclers, designers, innovators and entrepreneurs.

 Plasticity Forum